A Humane approach

 - Needlessly housing and caring for cats that are not not in need of sheltering diverts valuable resources from those animals that truly need our help.

 For these reasons, the County of Santa Clara Animal Services Center does not house healthy, free-roaming cats.

 When to Bring a Cat to our Center

 Cats that need to come to the shelter for help are those that are sick or injured.

 How you Can Work with us to Help Community Cats

 By neutering community cats, we create a healthier outdoor cat population with the added benefit of mitigating concerns that may arise associated with reproducing and mating cats.
 You can help by participating in Trap-Neuter-Return.
-Our shelter Clinic offer FREE spay/neuter of unowned, free-roaming cats from our service area every Monday, Tuesday, Thursday and Friday, excluding County holidays.
+Our shelter Clinic offer FREE spay/neuter of unowned, free-roaming cats from our service area every Monday, Wednesday and Friday, excluding County holidays.
 Drop-off is at 8:00 am and no appointment in necessary.
-Please bring cats in a humane cats trap. *The Clinic will be closed for spay/neuter Thursday, April 14 and Monday, April 18.
+Please bring cats in a humane cats trap. *The Clinic will be closed Monday, June 20 in observance of Juneteenth.

 We accept cats for neuter from unincorporated Santa Clara County, San Martin, Stanford, Morgan Hill and Gilroy ONLY.
 Similar services may be found at other area shelters for those outside of our service area.